magomimmo/modern-cljs/doc/tutorial-14.md

     (prevent-default evt)))
 ```

-We update the signature of the `calculate` function to accept the
+We updated the signature of the `calculate` function to accept the
 event and added the `(prevent-default evt)` as the last call in its
 definition, which interrupts the flow.